smleroy14/book_recommendations/README.md

 |
 ├── src                               <- Source data for the project │   ├── create_db.py                  <- Script for creating a (temporary) MySQL database and adding songs to it
+|   ├── get_data.py                   <- Script for downloading raw kaggle files from a public S3 bucket
+|   ├── load_data_s3.py               <- Script for uploading raw data files to a user's own S3 bucket
 |
 ├── requirements.txt                  <- Python package dependencies
 ```